Sar123-del/nasscom-vsd-soc-design-program/README.md

 ```math
 Percentage\ of\ DFF's = Flop\ Ratio * 100
 ```
-Commands to invoke the OpenLANE flow and perform synthesis
+Commands to run the OpenLANE flow and perform synthesis

 ```bash
 # Change directory to openlane flow directory